 Q. What's the difference between a road and a trail marathon?

-A. A road marathon will be run predominately on a road/pavement/concrete type surface and been accurately measured to 26 yards, 385 yards or 42195m.
+A. A road marathon will be run predominately on a road/pavement/concrete type surface and been accurately measured to 26 miles, 385 yards or 42195m.
 A trail marathon is one run predominately on non road surfaces, or hasn't been accurately measured.
 The key feature for an event to be considered a road marathon is a course measurement certificate stating the course has been accurately measured to 26m385y.

 Q. I've entered a marathon, the distance is stated as 26.4 miles, but every yard is on roads, surely that should count as a road marathon?